esohkevin/esohkevin.github.io/docs/about.md

 ## What I do/can do
+* * *
 ### Core areas
-I work with data in these routinely
+I work with data in these routinely.
-- Genetic association studies (genome-wide and candidate gene or targeted genotyping)
+- Genetic association studies (genome-wide and candidate gene or targeted genotyping).
-- NGS analysis (whole-genome, whole-exome) for monogenic and complex disease
+- NGS analysis (whole-genome, whole-exome) for monogenic and complex diseases.
-- Population genetics (human and *Plasmodium falciparum*, mutation age analysis)
+- Population genetics (human and *Plasmodium falciparum*, mutation age analysis).

-###
+### On needs basis
+I have worked on these extensively previously and have expertise, but currently do so only on special requests.
+Or I have developed pipelines/workflows for colleagues.
+- Pharmacogenomics.
+- Protein structure prediction and mutation analysis.
+- Molecular dynamic simulation.
+- Immune simulation for vaccine peptides/proteins.

 ## About me
 * * *